-- (3) Coring.
+(3) Coring.
 The Engineer reserves the right to generate the random locations.
-If KDOT plans to generate the random locations, the Contractor will be notified before taking cores for thickness determination. - (a) For mainline and other pavement subject to coring for pay adjustments for both thickness and strength, take 1 core sample having a minimum diameter of 4 inches from a randomly selected site within each sublot.
+If KDOT plans to generate the random locations, the Contractor will be notified before taking cores for thickness determination.

+(a) For mainline and other pavement subject to coring for pay adjustments for both thickness and strength, take 1 core sample having a minimum diameter of 4 inches from a randomly selected site within each sublot.
 The Contractor has the option of taking an additional core sample having a minimum diameter of 2 inches from a randomly selected site within each sublot for the purpose of making an early determination of the pavement thickness only.
 Select sites according to the approved QCP.
 Additionally, take 1 companion core having a minimum diameter of 4 inches per each lot at a randomly selected site as designated by the Engineer.
 Repair all core holes in a manner approved by the Engineer.
 Perform all coring for the purpose of determining strength a minimum of 21 days after the pavement has been placed, and in time to determine 28-day compressive strengths.
 Coring prior to the 21-day minimum will be permitted with approval of the Engineer, when opening to early traffic is desired.
-If the companion cores will be measured and tested by the MRC, the Engineer will deliver the companion cores to the MRC within 25 days after the pavement has been placed.
-No initial QC compressive strength data will be accepted for concrete paving that is more than 28 days of age, unless approved by the Engineer. - (b) For all other PCCP subject to coring for pay adjustment, thickness only, define the lots prior to placement with the Engineer's approval.
+If the companion cores to the MRC within 25 days after the pavement has been placed.
+No initial QC compressive strength data will be accepted for concrete paving that is more than 28 days of age, unless approved by the Engineer.

+(b) For all other PCCP subject to coring for pay adjustment, thickness only, define the lots prior to placement with the Engineer's approval.